Bradley-Stradling/Linux_Deb_Box/README.txt

 Creates a few directories and sources their local paths to aliases, bashrc, and scripts to ease setting up a new debian system.

-Enum_User_Directory.sh - Enumerate all files and directories below the current working directory. (needs parsing)

 Get_Linux_Info.sh - Script to pull some info about the current system and either display on screen, write it to a file in cwd or both.

-Harden_Etc.sh - Sets permissions to root only on some /etc files.
-Must be run as root.
-(Needs further checking of user status and location.)

 Make_Script.sh - Creates a new script with the passed argument as a name with my comment header output pregenerated to the file as well as prompts to